ucdavisdatalab/workshop_python_basics/_sources/chapters/01_python-basics.md

 directory.
 The path is "relative" to an unspecified starting point, which usually depends on the context.

-For instance, suppose Ada's code is saved in the file `analysis.R` (more about `.R` files in Section \@ref(r-scripts)), which is in the same directory as `cats.csv` on her computer.
+For instance, suppose Ada's code is saved in the file `analysis.ipynb` (more about `.ipynb` files in {numref}`jupyter-notebooks`), which is in the same directory as `cats.csv` on her computer.
 Then instead of an absolute path, she can use a relative path in her code:

 ```
 cats.csv
 ```

-The context is the location of `analysis.R`, the file that contains the code.
+The context is the location of `analysis.ipynb`, the file that contains the code.
 In other words, the starting point on Ada's computer is the `ada` directory.
 On other computers, the starting point will be different, depending on where the code is stored.

-Now suppose Ada sends her corrected code in `analysis.R` to Gladys, and tells Gladys to put it in the same directory as `cats.csv`.
+Now suppose Ada sends her corrected code in `analysis.ipynb` to Gladys, and tells Gladys to put it in the same directory as `cats.csv`.
 Since the path `cats.csv` is relative, the code will still work on Gladys' computer, as long as the two files are in the same directory.
 The name of that directory and its location in the file system don't matter, and don't have to be the same as on Ada's computer.
 Gladys can put the files in a directory `/Users/gladys/from_ada/` and the path (and code) will still work.

 Relative paths can include directories.
 For example, suppose that Charles wants to write a relative path from the `Users` directory to a cool selfie he took.